 In combination these three industries accounted for 3,366 people in total or 39.9% of local workers.

 In comparison, Queensland employed 3.1% in Agriculture, Forestry and Fishing; 12.1% in Health Care and Social Assistance; and 8.8% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of Tablelands and Queensland were:

 - A larger percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (16.7% compared to 3.1%)

 - A larger percentage of full-time equivalent local workers employed in Retail Trade (11.5% compared to 8.8%)

 - A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (4.0% compared to 7.5%)

-- Public Administration and Safety (-155 full-time equivalent local workers)
+- Health Care and Social Assistance (+85 full-time equivalent local workers)